micro-ROS/micro_ros_platformio/README.md

   *Note: the [common.meta](./metas/common.meta) file makes general adjustments to the library and shall not be modified by the user.*

 ## Custom targets
-This library can be easily adapted to different boards, transports or RTOS, to achieve this:
+This library can be easily adapted to different boards, transports or RTOS, to achieve this the user shall provide:

-- Transport: Users can include their custom transport following the signatures shown on [micro_ros_platformio.h](./platform_code/arduino/micro_ros_platformio.h) and the provided sources on [platform_code](./platform_code) as a reference.
-More info can be found [here](https://micro-xrce-dds.docs.eprosima.com/en/latest/transport.html#custom-transport).
+- Custom transport: Custom transport shall follow the signatures shown on [micro_ros_platformio.h](./platform_code/arduino/micro_ros_platformio.h), the [provided sources](./platform_code) can be used as reference along [this documentation](https://micro-xrce-dds.docs.eprosima.com/en/latest/transport.html#custom-transport).
-- Time: micro-ROS needs a `clock_gettime` implementation, following POSIX implementation with an accuracy of at least 1 millisecond.
+- `clock_gettime`: [POSIX compliant](https://linux.die.net/man/3/clock_gettime) implementation with a minimum resolution of 1 millisecond.
   This method is used to retrieve the elapsed time on executor spins and reliable communication, an example implementation can be found on [clock_gettime.cpp](./platform_code/arduino/clock_gettime.cpp)

 ## Using the micro-ROS Agent